acesinc/docker-druid/README.md

 If anyone know how to fix this, let me know!
 I believe it is related to this boot2docker issue: https://github.com/boot2docker/boot2docker/issues/581

+## Next Steps
+* Possibly split each service type out into their own compose groups so you could start multiple instances of say the historical or realtime nodes.
+* Stop using local storage for deep storage.
+* Look over the production cluster guide and see what we can pull into this config